Queen Elizbeth II travels to Scotland for week of events

-LONDON (AP) — Queen Elizabeth II has traveled to Scotland and attended a ceremony Monday as part of a week of events.
+LONDON (AP) — Queen Elizabeth II traveled to her official residence in Scotland on Monday to open a week of traditional events, starting with an ancient ceremony at the Palace of Holyroodhouse.

-The tradition sees the monarch handed the keys to the city and welcomed to her “ancient and hereditary kingdom of Scotland.”
+She was symbolically offered the keys to the city and welcomed to her “ancient and hereditary kingdom of Scotland.”
+Tradition dictates that she returns them, entrusting their safekeeping to the city’s elected officials.

 A smiling Elizabeth stood in the forecourt at the palace, with a member of her entourage holding an umbrella over her head.